January 26, 2021

 • May 2019: Data collection began for a sub-division of the CCFF study, CCFF-Policy Review.
 This project involves examining statutes and policies governing the collection and administration of fines and fees for all states and agencies participating in our study.
 We hope that this effort will help us shed light on the current laws and policies affecting fines and fee practices throughout the United States.

 • June 2019: Our online survey was finalized and piloted with several former probation and parole officers.
 This proved to be a rich source of feedback, and we began addressing all edits and suggestions received.

-• July 2019: All co-PIs and several project staff will be meeting in Cincinnati, OH, for a two-day conference.
-During this time, we will begin planning for our qualitative data collection phase, which will include interviews of probationers/parolees and their families.
-We also expect that the online survey of probation and parole practitioners will launch in September.
+• July 2019: All co-PIs and several project staff met in Cincinnati, OH, for a two-day conference.
+During this time, we began planning for our qualitative data collection phase, which includes interviews of probationers/parolees and their families.

 December 13, 2018